-The I-290 study is following the National Environmental Policy Act (NEPA) process and will involve the preparation of an Environmental Impact Statement (EIS), which is the most rigorous level of analysis for a transportation project.
-An EIS involves three basic elements: engineering/design studies, environmental analysis, and stakeholder/agency coordination.
-The NEPA process for the I-290 corridor is following a process that includes multiple steps, beginning with Data Collection to assess existing/future conditions.
-Data Collection includes roadway, transit, freight railroad, non-motorized facilities, services, travel characteristics, safety, condition, and right-of-way.
+The EIS involved three basic elements: engineering/design studies, environmental analysis, and stakeholder/agency coordination.
+The NEPA process for the I-290 corridor included multiple steps, beginning with data collection to assess existing/future conditions.
+Data collection includes roadway, transit, freight railroad, non-motorized facilities, services, travel characteristics, safety, condition, and right-of-way.
 View the Existing Transportation Systems Performance (ETSP) Report.

 The technical studies and stakeholder/agency coordination led to the P&N (Purpose & Need), which is a concise summary of the transportation issues to be addressed.
 Those needs include:

 - Improve mobility for regional and local travel

 These needs were incorporated into the Purpose & Need (P&N), which is the first chapter in the Draft EIS, and was the basis for alternative development and evaluation.
 Alternatives that met the P&N were carried further and analyzed for additional engineering details, social, economic, and environmental factors.

 Following IDOT’s Context Sensitive Solutions Process that involved extensive stakeholder coordination thorough alternatives identification and evaluation process was completed.
 With an identified purpose and need, this process began with identification of initial alternatives then progressed through three rounds of increasing levels of refinement and evaluation, which culminated in federal approval of a Final EIS and Record of Decision (ROD).

 2017 FEIS/ROD Alternatives Evaluation Process